BlackHubT/BlackHub/README.md

 	KeySettings = {
 		Title = "BlackHub",
 		Subtitle = "BlackHub",
-		Note = "You Key Is BlackHub Thank You From ALl :D !", FileName = "BlackHub Key",
+		Note = "You Key Is BlackHub Thank You Use BlackHub By BlackHub#1055 !", FileName = "BlackHub Key",
 		SaveKey = true,
 		GrabKeyFromSite = true,